slacy/blog/content/Introduction.md

 TensorFlow itself is a very large and complex framework, ranging from symbolic graph construction primitives, to distributed training and system management, threads and queueing, etc.  For the sake of this blog, I'm going to focus on the *core* API that TensorFlow provides.
 This is lowlevel methods for buliding computation graphs and implementing "learning" and "training".
 TensorFlow includes several other higher level API abstractions in `tf.contrib` and `tf.learn`, but these will be out of the scope of this blog and I will try not to use those APIs.

 There are many tutorials for TensorFlow on the internet, but most of them (including ones included in the [TensorFlow documentation](https://www.tensorflow.org/tutorials/mnist/beginners/) itself) take a "top down" approach, starting with running an large complex models, like an MNIST classifier, on a pre-existing data set downloaded from the internet.
-Additionally, they will frequently use the collection of highlevel and specialized APIs from `tf.learn` and `tf.contrib`, which hide the implementation details from the developer.
+Additionally, they will frequently use the collection of highlevel and specialized APIs primarily from `tf.contrib`, which hide the implementation details from the developer.
 This is not the way I approach learning, and I would like a set of articles describing basic machine learning from first principles, starting with simple examples, and working forward.

 The top down style introductions are useful for people who have a specific dataset or application in mind, or for those who are ready to apply *existing ML models* to new or existing datasets.
 They're also useful for people who want to get a 10,000 foot view of what ML is and how it's applied in practice.